surprisehighway/craft-avatax/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Avatax.

+## Setup Overview

+Setup and configuration is detailed below, but here's a quick overview of what you'll need to do get started:

+1. Configure the plugin settings with your Avalara account info and test the connection.
+2. Configure the plugin settings with your origin address and default tax codes.
+3. Set the "Avatax" tax category to be available to your product types.
+4. Assign the "Avatax" tax category to your products.
+4. Optionally add the product-specfic tax code field to your Product Type fields to allow per-product tax codes.
+5. Optionally add the customer usage type field to your User fields to set up tax-exempt customers.

 ## Configuring AvaTax Account Connection

 1. Visit the settings page at Settings → Avatax